 - Logs of user activities, exceptions, and security events (controls A.12.4.1 and A.12.4.3)

-While these are the minimum required security documents, an organization can write additional documentation if they determine it’s necessary for their particular situation.
+While these are the minimum required security documents, an organization can write additional documentation if deemed necessary for their particular situation.

 Both organizations and individuals can become ISO 27001 certified.
-For a company to receive certification, it must have an accredited certification body perform a two-stage audit.
-If the organization is found to be fully compliant with the ISO 27001 standard, it will be awarded a certificate.
+For an organization to receive certification, it must have an accredited certification body perform a two-stage audit.
+If the organization is found to be fully compliant with the ISO 27001 standard, it will be certified.
 Certification can take between three and 12 months depending on the size of your organization and the scope of your ISMS.
-Recertification is required after three years.
+After three years, you will need to recertify.

 An individual receives ISO 27001 certification by completing ISO 27001 training and passing the exam.
-Individual certification shows the person has acquired the appropriate skills during the course.
+Importantly, individual certification shows the person acquired the appropriate skills during the course.

 ISO 27001 certification is globally recognized and offers many benefits, including:

-- Greater trust of business partners and customers — An ISO 27001 certification demonstrates to your business partners and customers that you are committed to meeting the highest standards of information security.
+ISO 27001 certification demonstrates to your business partners and customers that your commitment to meeting the highest standards of information security.
 This fosters trust and greater retention.
-It also shows new customers and clients that you have a solid information security management process in place and can be trusted with their data and their business.
+It also shows new customers and clients you have a solid information security management process in place and can be trusted with their data.

-- Better information strategies and practices — Effective cyber security is the foundation of the ISO 27001 standard.
-It requires that information security experts audit your organization’s security practices and provide you with actionable information to help you improve or replace them where necessary to better prevent data breaches.
+Effective cybersecurity is the foundation of the ISO 27001 standard.
+It requires information security experts audit your organization’s security practices and provide you with actionable information to help you improve or replace them, where necessary, to better prevent data breaches.
 Completing the certification process nets information security improvements that will protect your company well into the future.

-- Implements best practices — The certification process requires you to demonstrate compliance with a range of information security best practices such as ensuring IT systems are up to date, maintaining data back-ups, and logging events, as well as instituting policies for employees to perform their activities more securely.
+The certification process requires you to demonstrate compliance with a range of information security best practices such as ensuring IT systems are up to date, maintaining data backups, and logging events, as well as instituting policies for employees to perform their activities more securely.
 This ultimately makes the organization more secure and resilient from cyberattacks.

-- Promotes compliance with internal and external requirements — ISO 27001 specifically addresses compliance with internal policies, contractual requirements, and laws in Annex A.18.
-By ensuring the organization is meeting its various compliance obligations, certification helps it avoid costly violations.
+ISO 27001 specifically addresses compliance with internal policies, contractual requirements, and laws in Annex A.18.
+By ensuring the organization meets its various compliance obligations, certification helps it avoid costly violations.

-- Future proofs your business — In todays’ aggressive threat landscape, information security is an essential driver of business success.
+In today’s aggressive threat landscape, information security is an essential driver of business success.
 ISO 27001 certification positions your organization to survive and thrive amidst constantly evolving security threats.
-The compliance process puts in place the practices, policies, and strategies to effectively prevent or minimize the losses from cyberattacks, and results in a resilient ISMS that will be able to serve customers for years to come.
+Additionally, the compliance process puts in place the practices, policies, and strategies to effectively prevent or minimize the losses from cyberattacks, and results in a resilient ISMS that will be able to serve customers for years to come.

 ISO 27001 is the primary standard in the ISO 27000 series because it defines the requirements for a modern ISMS.
-But because it doesn’t prescribe how to meet those requirement, ISO has created other information security standards to provide more guidance.
-There are currently more than 40 standards in the ISO2700 series.
-The more most commonly used standards are:
+But because it doesn’t prescribe how to meet those requirements, ISO has created other information security standards to provide more guidance.
+Notably, there are currently more than 40 standards in the ISO 27000 series.
+The more commonly used standards are:

 - ISO/IEC 27000 — details terms and definitions used in the ISO 2700 family of standards